Gearbox-protocol/dev-docs/pages/v3/bots/limit-orders.md

 Here we present a step-by-step process of writing a public bot that allows Gearbox users to submit limit sell orders.
 The full code can be found in the [repository](https://github.com/Gearbox-protocol/dev-bots-tutorial), which may serve as a template for other bots.
-We use Foundry to show how to test and deploy the contract.

 ## Problem statement

 We need to implement a `LimitOrderBot` contract which should
 * allow users to submit and cancel limit sell orders in arbitrary credit managers;
 * allow users to specify the trigger price if they want to place a stop-limit order;
-* allow arbitrary accounts to execute the order by providing the order identifier and multicall;
+* allow arbitrary accounts to execute the order by providing the order identifier;
-* validate that provided multicall sells the correct amount of input token at a price equal to or better than the specified limit price;
-* validate that provided multicall doesn't perform unintended actions like stealing tokens or manipulating the account's debt.

-To make things simple, we'll only support full order execution and exact input swaps on Uniswap V3, Uniswap V2 and Sushiswap.
+To make things simple, we'll only support full order execution and always execute exactly at the limit price set by the user

 ## Order submission